 She’s also set up two cameras by her drafting table, so students can watch her draw live from various angles during class.

 “I’m working on not overloading them as much as I normally do with material because my classes are an hour and 15 minutes,” Sinclair said.
 “That’s a long time to stare at a screen and not do anything else, to not be interactive physically.
-So I premade my PowerPoints and post them the morning of class, so they can follow along.”Tags: acting, auditions, directing, fall 2020, Heather Sinclair, online learning, remote learning, Stephanie Earl, theatre, virtual learning
+So I premade my PowerPoints and post them the morning of class, so they can follow along.”Tags: acting, auditions, directing, fall 2020, Heather Sinclair, online learning, performing arts, remote learning, Stephanie Earl, theatre, virtual learning